Paul Spong: 1969 address

-KWOOF
+Independent foundation

-Killer Whale (Orcinus Orca) Foundation, or KWOOF was the foundation that Spong created after leaving the Aquarium.
-One purpose of the foundation was to stop whale captures in British Columbia, Canada.
+Spong then created a foundation named Killer Whale (Orcinus Orca) Foundation (KWOOF).
+One of its aims was to stop whale captures in British Columbia.
 In December 1969, Spong travelled to Pender Harbour, where fishermen had captured 12 whales.
 Of the 12 whales, only one whale, Corky, has survived in captivity for more than 50 years.
 Spong has spent over three decades trying to free her.